Blonck/DataFrameLabeler/README.md

 # Why?

-I searched for a tool to manually label data for machine-learning applications.
-Beside tools for computer vision or NLP I've found none, so I wrote this little helper class.
+This small tool was inspired by the fast.ai image cleaner widget https://docs.fast.ai/widgets.image_cleaner.html .
+However, I needed a tool for tabular data.

 # How to use?

 ```
 # imports